-The Trade Act allows workers whose jobs have been affected by foreign competition to receive a variety of benefits and reemployment services.
-The goal of the Trade Act is to assist dislocated workers in obtaining suitable (family-sustaining) employment from a combination of reemployment services and possibly training.
+The Trade Adjustment Assistance (TAA) Program allows workers whose jobs have been affected by foreign competition to receive a variety of benefits and reemployment services.
+The goal of the Trade Adjustment Assistance (TAA) Program is to assist dislocated workers in obtaining suitable (family-sustaining) employment from a combination of reemployment services and possibly training.

 After you have filed a petition, you can check the USDOL's petition search page here.
 If you have questions about a pending petition, please call the USDOL at 888-365-6822.

-The benefits for workers under the Trade Act include training, job search and relocation allowances, Reemployment Trade Adjustment Assistance (RTAA), and Trade Readjustment Allowances (TRA) income support.
+The benefits for workers under the Trade Adjustment Assistance (TAA) Program include training, job search and relocation allowances, Reemployment Trade Adjustment Assistance (RTAA), and Trade Readjustment Allowances (TRA) income support.
 All of these benefits have certain deadlines and eligibility requirements.

-Training for eligible individuals include basic skills, GED, prerequisite, apprenticeship, occupational and on the job training (OJT).
+Training for eligible individuals includes basic skills, GED, prerequisite, apprenticeship, occupational and on-the-job training (OJT).